DROMOBOLADE/POWER-BI-TASK/README.md

 3. The Transform data option was used to pull-up the "Power Query Editor"which was used to merge and clean-up this set of data.
+   The null data in the employee and salary dataset were removed using 'remove-rows' to have a clean dataset of 100-rows.

 5. The Employee and Salary table was at the first instance merged together, so as to be able to select a common column of employee ID, which allowed for this two tables to be merged as one and was named "First Merged Table".